 This was first published in Sentient Times, 2002 April/May issue.
 The last issue of this magazine was published in Feb.
-2008, but a dedicated team is keeping the archived issues available online.
-Highly recommend that you read past issues while they are still available: http://www.sentienttimes.com/past_issues01t.html
+2008, but a dedicated team kept them available online and allowed me to download my article.
+There is a new team writing as Psychic Sentient Times, since 2013.

-The following is “my” article, and I am grateful to the folks at Sentient Times who kept it archived so I may share with you:
+The following is “my” article, and I am grateful to Sentient Times folks who kept it long enough for me to share with you:

 On Talking with Trees: A Call to Rediscover the Intelligence in Nature

 Trees do not stand like tall sentinels, impassive and silent.
 Nor is talking with them like a telephone conversation, “What’s up?
 How are the kids?”
 Trees and the spirit that comes through them can register and reflect every nuance of human emotion.
 When we approach them with clear intentions and use our whole bodies to listen, they can reveal brilliant insights or assist in overcoming personal or even planetary challenges.
 We can experience openings of our heart that take us beyond the confines of place and time.
 We can access wisdom far beyond our limited intellects.
 It’s more like a conversation with the deepest parts of ourselves, crying out for discovery.
 In Talking With Nature, Michael J. Roads hears: “Do not look for separation.
 The I that calls is not separate from the I which responds.
 To those who are aware of their sensitivity and are determined to cultivate and encourage their finer feelings, life calls in many varied ways.”